raikrahul/algo2025/Array Zero Prefix Counting.md

 ## 2. The Trap of Pure Division

 A common misconception is that Binary Search is merely `Mid = (Left + Right) / 2`.
 This fails because integer division truncates.
-If your update logic is `Low = Mid`, you create "Zeno's Paradox" where the pointer approaches the answer but never reaches it, causing an infinite loop on small inputs like `[0, 0]`.
+If your update logic is `Low = Mid`, you create "Zeno's Paradox" w[...]

 ```
 SCENARIO: [ 0 , 0 ]